curioushuman/curious-communities/README.md

   - Whenever one of these errors occur i.e.
     - It is passed to the controller
     - Which will either `return` or `throw`

+## Testing

+* pnpm test
+  * For all tests
+* pnpm nx run cc-courses-service:test
+  * For a particular service